Gilgamech/website/www/2021/November.md

 # [11/1/2021](#11012021) - Wave-partcle duality.

-The wave equation says a "wavicle" (like a photon or electron) will radiate outwardly through 3d space as a wave, until it reacts with another wavicle (or composite of them like a molecule).
+The wave equation says a 'wavicle' (like a photon or electron) will radiate outwardly through 3d space as a wave, until it reacts with another wavicle (or composite of them like a molecule).
 But the wave equation is describing the probability that the whole photon will be at that location, not dividing the photon across the area.
-Quantum physics "news" has the malady of selling how "weird" it all is, like a teenage boy going through a "girls are weird" phase.
+Quantum physics 'news' has the malady of selling how 'weird' it all is, like a teenage boy going through a 'girls are weird' phase.
 It's as weird as millions of people buying a lottery ticket, but only one of them winning.
 The lottery prize isn't split equally among the ticket buyers, despite the lottery's marketing, but is given to the person whose ticket happens to match the selected numbers.
 Likewise, the photon's charge is given to the molecule whose location happens to match the selected coordinates.
-To knit together these two analogies, consider lottery tickets to describe a location in 3, 6, or other integer dimension space: maybe not enough "locations" "bought tickets" for this "week's" "photonic energy prize" to have any "winning coordinates", so it goes back into the "pot" for next "week's" "drawing".
-And it radiates out another Planck Length for the next "drawing".
+To knit together these two analogies, consider lottery tickets to describe a location in 3, 6, or other integer dimension space: maybe not enough 'locations' 'bought tickets' for this 'week's' 'photonic energy prize' to have any 'winning coordinates', so it goes back into the 'pot' for next 'week's' 'drawing'.
+And it radiates out another Planck Length for the next 'drawing'.

 The really weird part is how the probabilities split photons sometimes, like when two winning lottery tickets are picked.
-And if these go through two separate routes (unsure the lottery equivalent), the "winners" show a diffraction pattern.
+And if these go through two separate routes (unsure the lottery equivalent), the 'winners' show a diffraction pattern.
 (How would that show up in lottery winners?)